Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization: Introduction

-As a result, there is a need for high-throughput characterization techniques for bulk structural metals, including the capapability to assess microstructure~\cite{miracle_emerging_2021}.
-Electron backscatter diffraction (EBSD), which provides a wealth of information about microstructure, including grain size distributions, crystallographic texture, and local grain misorientations\cite{dingley_phase_2009, shekhar_electron_2022, schwartz_electron_2009}, would seem to be an obvious choice.
+As a result, there is a need for high-throughput characterization techniques for bulk structural metals, including the capability to assess microstructure~\cite{miracle_emerging_2021}.
+Electron backscatter diffraction (EBSD) would seem to be an obvious choice because it provides a wealth of information about microstructure, including grain size distributions, crystallographic texture, and local grain misorientations~\cite{dingley_phase_2009, shekhar_electron_2022, schwartz_electron_2009}.
 But EBSD requires time-consuming surface preparation, the details of which are different for different materials and therefore may be problematic across a combinatorial sample (although we do note that progress is being made using techniques such as dry electropolishing\cite{fowler_high-throughput_2024, farrer_ebsd_2000}).
-A related issue is that EBSD the structural information comes from a shallow region near the surface (\qtyrange{10}{50}{\nano m}, depending on material), making it insensitive to any through-thickness variations in microstructure.
+A related issue is that the structural information in EBSD comes from a shallow region near the surface (\qtyrange{10}{50}{\nano\meter}, depending on material), making it insensitive to any through-thickness variations in microstructure.
 These traits prevent EBSD from probing bulk structures without time-consuming serial sectioning.
 Finally, the large specimen tilt required for EBSD is problematic for large combinatorial samples, which may interfere with the microscope pole piece.

-Transmission high-energy \xray diffraction (XRD) offers an alternative that is especially well-suited to high-throughput characterization of bulk metals and alloys.
+Transmission high-energy \xray diffraction (XRD) offers an attractive alternative for high-throughput characterization of bulk metals and alloys.
 Little or no surface preparation is required, the measurement inherently averages over the projected thickness of the specimen, and large specimens can be easily examined.
-Although the microstructural information is not at rich as that provide by EBSD, it readily provides quantitative phase analysis and lattice parameters, and a 2D diffraction pattern encodes information about crystallographic texture and grain size as well.\cite{he_miscellaneous_2018,he_texture_2018}
+Although the microstructural information is not as rich as that provided by EBSD, it readily provides quantitative phase analysis and lattice parameters, and a 2D diffraction pattern encodes information about crystallographic texture and grain size as well.~\cite{he_miscellaneous_2018,he_texture_2018}